Meeran-Tofiq/azhalakam/README.md

 The app consists of a main monorepo, with two applications that are fleshed out within.
 The first is an Express based backend that has a PostgreSQL database and uses Prisma to facilitate all interactions with it.
 The frontend consists of a React Native/Expo mobile app, that then interacts with the backend to get the necessary information.

 This is a capstone project made by [Meeran Saman Jalal](https://github.com/Meeran-Tofiq) and [Mohammed Fryad Saleem](https://github.com/MohammedF02), supervised by Dr. Hoger Mahmud.

+The design of this app was made using a Figma template that we then edited to fit our needs.
+The original creator seems to have removed their original template, and thus we can't link to it.

 ## Structure of the Repo